“these values are not optional, they are expected”

 – Sean Gafner

 1. “YES” is the answer – now what was the question?
-The guest isn’t always right, but we can still treat them like they are.
 We take pride in saying “yes” to our guest, even when we aren’t able to fulfill their exact request there is always a way to say “no” with a “yes” attitude.
 We are a “yes” restaurant!

 example: “yes, lobster mac & cheese does sound delicious, let me go as our chef what we can do…so, we don’t have lobster but could make a delicious shrimp mac & cheese”